nhsd-a2si/docs-uec-appts/_pages/functional_spec/fs_workflow.md

 The sections below will step through the process.

+### How times should be handled

+All time and date information **MUST** be converted into Coordinated Universal Time (or UTC) from the local time zone for all time and date information in any API messaging.
+Also, all times **MUST** be converted into a local time from UTC when being displayed to a user, however UTC times should be stored for any logging etc..

 ## The Actors

 There are a number of different systems involved in the end to end booking process.
 These fall into the following catagories: